64th Field Battery, RCA

 The 64th Field Battery, RCA (64^{e} Batterie de campagne, ARC) is a sub-unit of the Canadian Army.
-It is a reserve artillery battery, currently under command of the 38 Canadian Brigade Group Artillery Tactical Group, and a component of 10th Field Artillery Regiment, RCA.
+It is a reserve artillery battery, under command of the 38 Canadian Brigade Group Artillery Tactical Group, and a component of 10th Field Artillery Regiment, RCA.

 Lineage

 The 64th Field Battery traces its ancestry back to the 1920 reorganizations of the Militia and the creation of The Yorkton Regiment on 15 May 1924.

 During the 1936 reorganizations, The Yorkton Regiment was redesignated the 64th (Yorkton) Field Battery of the Royal Canadian Artillery on 15 December 1936.

 History

-The 64th (Yorkton) Field Battery did not mobilize for the Second World War initially.
+The 64th (Yorkton) Field Battery did not initially mobilize for the Second World War.

 In 1941, an active service unit was raised, which saw service with the 6th Canadian Infantry Division on the west coast.
 The battery later travelled to the United Kingdom, where it was broken up for reinforcements.
 Concurrently, a reserve battery continued its part-time service in Saskatchewan.
 Both batteries bore the designation "64th (Yorkton)".

 After the Second World War, the battery was briefly designated as a heavy anti-aircraft battery, before converting back to field artillery in the mid-1950s.
 Originally a sub-unit of the 53rd Field Artillery Regiment, RCA, the battery was reassigned to the 10th Field Regiment in 1968.